 (if you send me questions, I’ll try to answer them here)

 Q: Why are you doing this blog?

 A: Two main reasons: first, I kept seeing funny or ironic political news articles.
 I started saving them for myself, so I thought it would not be too much harder to just put them into a blog to share them with others.
-Second, in an era where The Daily Show with Jon Stewart has become a primary source of news, it seems like humor is a very good way to both deal with politics and to report on it.
+Second, I was inspired by The Daily Show with Jon Stewart, which had become a primary source of news through humor.
+It seems like humor is a very good way to both deal with politics and to report on it.
 I’m not sure why there are not many other blogs like this.
 I would welcome them (and put them into my Links list).

 Q: What are your politics?

 A: I am a moderate, albeit a fairly progressive one.
 Like many moderates, I tend to be a social liberal and a fiscal conservative.